 Be Thorough and Descriptive

 Your drink descriptions are another important touchpoint with guests, and effective drink descriptions are both informative and attractive.

 Let’s dissect two drink descriptions based on actual menus and think about the difference.

-Give guests more information about a cocktail, throw in a pretty adjective or two to evoke other senses (like smell and flavor), and a lot more eyes will find their way there.
+Give guests more information about a cocktail, and throw in a pretty adjective or two to evoke other senses (like smell and flavor).
+A lot more eyes will find their way there.

-This is especially important with wine, with which interesting information about wineries, grapes, histories, and flavor profiles are in no short supply.
+This is especially important with wine, with which interesting information about wineries, grapes, histories, and flavor profiles is in no short supply.